mobiletest2016/machine-learning-articles/articles/building-an-image-denoiser-with-a-keras-autoencoder-neural-network.md

 Below, you can see what it looks like.
 Obviously, it has an input layer, to receive the inputs, before the encoding and decoding segments are added.

 The two two-dimensional convolutional layers (Conv2D layers) form the part of the autoencoder that learn the encoder.
 The first layer learns 64 features and the other 32 features.
-A kernel size of 3x3 pixels is used, together with max-norm regularization (\[latex\]normsize = 2.0\[/latex\]).
+A kernel size of 3x3 pixels is used, together with max-norm regularization ($normsize = 2.0$).
 Since we use [ReLU activation](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/implementing-relu-sigmoid-and-tanh-in-keras.md), [we use He init](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/he-xavier-initialization-activation-functions-choose-wisely.md).

 ![](images/model-6.png)